 The above code will produce this plot:

-I first created the 3D data to be plotted by making use of the peaks function.
+function.
 Next, I found the domain of the data (extent in the x-y plane).
 This is used to define the plane that the image will be mapped to in the final plot.
-The image to be shown is stored in planeimg (in this case I simply used abs(z) but the image can any arbitrarily sized array of data - it will be stretched or squeezed to fit the plane defined by the extent of the domain of the data).
-I then plotted the 3D data by calling surf.
-Finally, the image is mapped to a plane parallel to the x-y plane by the following lines:
+The image to be shown is stored in planeimg

 % desired z position of the image plane. imgzposition = -10; % plot the image plane using surf. surf([min_x max_x],[min_y max_y],repmat(imgzposition, [2 2]),... planeimg,'facecolor','texture')

-imgzposition sets where on the z axis the image plane is to be placed; I set -10 so it would not intersect with the existing 3D surface.
-The surf command here has defined a planar surface with the following vertices:
+sets where on the z axis the image plane is to be placed; I set -10 so it would not intersect with the existing 3D surface.
+The surf

 (min_x, min_y, imgzposition)